premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- The primary objective of developer's is to design and build a product.
+- The primary objective of developers is to design and build a product.
 - A developer’s mindset may include some of the elements of a tester’s mindset, but successful developers are often more interested in designing and building solutions than in contemplating what might be wrong with those solutions.